My TTL CPU

 B - output the data from input B CLR - load the ALU output register with a zero

-CMP - subtract buffer B from buffer A
+CMP - subtract buffer B from buffer A (but don't use the result)

-DEA - decrement buffer A
+DCA - decrement buffer A

-XOR - eXOR buffer A with buffer B (same as EOR)
+XOR - eXOR buffer A with buffer B

-INC - increment buffer A
+ICA - increment buffer A

-NOTA - not/inverted buffer A
+NOTA - not/invert buffer A

-NOTB - not/inverted buffer A
+NOTB - not/invert buffer B

 OR - or buffer A with buffer B